RetroReversing/retroReversing/categories/consoles/MegaDrive.md

 {% include link-to-other-post.html post="/sega-mega-drive-genesis-development-kit/" description="For information about SEGA's Mega Drive development hardware check out this post." %}

 ---
+# Software Development
+Although almost all Mega Drive games were written in 68K assembly there is one known commerical Mega Drive game to be written in C, **Sonic Spinball** [^1]!

+---
 # Mega Drive Game Development

 ## Code Your Own SONIC Game